balena-io-experimental/balena-migrate/README.md

 # BalenaOS Migration

 This project attempts to provide a generic solution to migrate a range of different device types running linux operating systems to balenaOS.

 ## How to use balena-migrate

-When migrating devices, that contain critical data or are not easily accessible, please make sure to test your setup thoroughly in a test environment before applying it to production devices.
+**Warning:** When migrating devices, that contain critical data or are not easily accessible, please make sure to test your setup thoroughly in a test environment before applying it to production devices.
 It also makes sense to read this document completely to understand the concepts and the risks involved.